International Service Teams

-International Teams is a service-learning program of interdisciplinary teams of Kansas State University students.
-Teams travel and live in communities around the world during the summer break.
-International Teams work with community partners to engage in local community work abroad.
-Previous projects have focused on health, education, environmental and sustainability concerns, and youth development.
-Applications are due in the fall of each year.
-International Teams members gain leadership experience and develop an appreciation for unique cultures and perspectives during their spring semester and summer abroad.
+International Service Teams (IST) is a unique opportunity for groups of K-State students to exercise leadership and service abroad.
+Teams travel and live in communities around the world during the summer break, working with community partners to engage in local community work.
+Past projects have focused on health, education, environmental and sustainability concerns, and youth development.